omniparking/qr-code-webhook/README.md

 ## Repo Contents

-Within the /pages/api folder you will find an index.js file.
-This file contains the function which receives and processes incoming requests from Shopify's webhook.
+Within the /pages/api/index.js file you will find the handler function which receives and processes incoming requests from Shopify's webhook.

 Within the /helpers/index.js file, you will find the helper functions being used inside the /pages/api/index.js file.
 These two files together comprise the code necessary for this application to work.